onflow/sc-eng-gaming/README.md

 ### **Summary**

-As mentioned above, the supporting contracts for this game have been compartmentalized to three primary contracts.
+As mentioned above, the supporting contracts for this game have been compartmentalized to four primary contracts.
 At a high level, those are:

-* **GamingMetadataViews** - Defining the metadata structs relevant to an NFT's win/loss data and assigned moves.
+* **GamingMetadataViews** - Defining the metadata structs relevant to an NFT's win/loss data and assigned moves as well as interfaces designed to be implemented in conjunction with `DynamicNFT.Attachments`.

+* **DynamicNFT** - Containing interfaces outlining attachments and the interfaces to which they are intended to attached (`Dynamic`).
+Several view functions are contained in both the AttachmentViewResolver and Dynamic interfaces as default implementations.
+An `AttachmentsView` is included so that resources implementing `Dynamic` can resolve metadata about their attached types.

-* **GamePieceNFT** - This contract contains definitions for the gaming NFT, its collection, and an interface for escrowing resources.
-You'll also find a supporting resources & mechanisms for game name registration, proof of registration, and administrative resources and interfaces to manage the contract.
+* **GamePieceNFT** - This contract contains definitions for the gaming NFT and its collection.
+You'll note that the types of resources that can be attached to an NFT are generic, but must at minimum must be a composite of `DynamicNFT.Attachment` and `MetadataViews.Resolver`.

-* **RockPaperScissorsGame** - As you might imagine, this contract contains the game's moves, logic as well as resource and interfaces defining the rules of engagement for two players in the course of a match.
+* **RockPaperScissorsGame** - As you might imagine, this contract contains the game's moves, logic as well as resource and interfaces defining the rules of engagement in the course of a match.
 Additionally, receivers for Capabilities to matches are defined in `GamePlayer` resource and interfaces that allow players to create matches, be added and add others to matches, and engage with the matches they're in.
+The `Match` resource is defined as a single round of Rock, Paper, Scissors that can be played in either single or two player modes, with single-player modes randomizing the second player's move on a contract function call.

 ### **GamingMetadataViews**